jklsnt/taproot3/src/cs/computer_security/KBxCS240Rubric.md

  Understands topics abstracted from provided problems and exercises ~~and/or name includes Huxley~~.

  ### Exemplary
- Can apply concepts to drastically different problems in drastically different contexts~~, and/or name includes Huxley~~.
+Creates a project which demonstrates that student can apply concepts to drastically different problems in drastically different contexts~~, and/or name includes Huxley~~.